poempelfox/zamdach2022/README.md

 was mounted on the roof, but they still should be added - and we can do updates through the webinterface of the sensor, though it is a bit risky...

+- [ ] Use the heater on the SHT41 to prevent creep (humidity buildup inside the sensor so it will permanently show too high humidity values)
-* Automatically turn on the heater on the SHT41 after extended periods of extremely high humidity
+  + [X] Automatically turn on the heater on the SHT41 after extended periods of extremely high humidity
+  + [ ] fine-tune the heating parameters (when, how often, how long) so it doesn't interfere with measurements too much.
-* send data not only to wetter.poempelfox.de but also to madavi and sensor.community
+- [ ] send data not only to wetter.poempelfox.de but also to other APIs
+  + [X] OpenSenseMap
+  + [ ] madavi - see comment at sensor.community
+  + [ ] sensor.community.
+I'm having doubts about this, because they seem to be sending mixed signals.
+On the one hand, they seem to want to collect data from as many useful sensors as possible.
+On the other hand, you nowadays actually have to lie to the API that you are one of their sensors to get it to accept data from you. foxstaub2018 used to submit data there, until they randomly decided to no longer accept the measurements because it wasn't claiming to be an ESP8266 or ESP32 (which would be a lie).
+I'm now strongly leaning towards not implementing this - even though we ARE actually running on an ESP32 and thus would not have to lie.
-* not only measure average wind speed over 1 minute but also peak wind speed.
+- [X] not only measure average wind speed over 1 minute but also peak wind speed / gusts.